poniponiponiponiponiponiponiponiponi/poniponiponiponiponiponiponiponiponi.github.io/software_i_use.markdown

 languages Rust is my favourite.
 Everything about it just clicks for me.
 The ADTs.
 The pattern matching.
 The functional-style programming combined with low-level concepts.
 All of the CLI-centric tooling.
-The explicitness of the language (compared to C++ which is a very implicit language in a lot of ways.
-To be precise about what I mean - I don't talk about implicit type conversions, though that's part of it, what I mean is stuff more like how we don't know if something is a "pointer" (reference) by how it's used until we look at the function signature, all the functions that are implicitly used and created that are hard to predict until you really KNOW the rules, the fact that you can never know for sure if a copy is expensive or not, etc.).
-Forgive me for getting passionate but I think it's a lovely language.
+The explicitness of the language.
+It's a lovely language.
 I also use C, though nowadays more and more rarely.
-I use it sometimes for exploit dev, when I just need to do some syscalls and call it a day, or when I feel like doing some pointer fuckery.
+I use it sometimes for my hobbist exploit development stuff, when I just need to do some syscalls and call it a day.
 What I like about C is how well it maps to assembly like no other language.
 I heard once an argument that it's not true because of all the optimizations and while it might be true in theory, in practice there's a difference between theory and practice.
-If you ever tried to reverse engineer compiled programs you know how much easier it is to do so with a C program than with any other language.
+If you ever tried to reverse engineer compiled software you know how much easier it is to do so with a C program than with any other language.

 For debugging I use gdb and ipdb.

 ## X11 vs Wayland
 I have an AMD GPU and I still use X11.
-I tried using Wayland with Sway and it felt like torturing myself.
+I tried Wayland with Sway and it felt like torturing myself.
 I'm gonna give Wayland an another try but not in the next few years.
 So what were my problems?
-There were some and I'm sure most of them have a fix but as a user I live by the philosophy of the least resistance - I'm gonna use the software that causes the least amount of friction and allows me to focus on what I want to in the current moment.
+I'm sure most of them have a fix but as a user I live by the philosophy of the least resistance - I'm gonna use the software that causes the least amount of friction and allows me to focus on what I want to in the current moment.
 Some examples:
 - ~~There was some forced VSync kind of problem.
 All video games that I wanted to play that are input sensitive were unplayable on Sway.
   Even though VSync was turned off in the game settings I had huge